llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           implements these as no-ops and returns a null pointer where the return type is not void.
     * `acc_map_data`, `acc_unmap_data`
-        * OpenACC 3.1 is unclear about handling of null pointers or a `bytes` argument equal to zero.
+        * OpenACC 3.1 is unclear about handling a `bytes` argument equal to zero.
+In that case, Clacc implements `acc_map_data` as a no-op.
+        * OpenACC 3.1 is unclear about handling of null pointers.
           Clacc produces a runtime error in that case.
         * OpenACC 3.1 is unclear about the behavior for shared memory.
           Clacc produces a runtime error in that case.
         * OpenACC 3.1 is unclear about whether it is an error if only